rusefi/rusefi_documentation/Dev-LTS-project.md

+# Maybe prerequisite
+Nathan wonders what the hell does current automation even do.
+Could this be clarified with minor code comments on top of key files?
+Nathan reminds that some code generation could/should be integrated into Makefile

 # Current state

 * Manual github "latest" release (1.
 Manual full build without skips, 2. manual download from build server, 3. manual release upload)